yochiyochirb/vimrc/README.md

 - `S` : to add file/hunk to stage
 - `CC` : to commit staged file/hunk, `CC` again for committing after writing commit message

+For more information, visit https://github.com/jreybert/vimagit or `:help vimagit`.

 ### caw

 caw is a comment plugin.